-Once every four weeks or so, we meet for a group walk... actually thats not really what its like - I take my dog for a walk and you are welcome to join me..
+Once in a while, we meet for a group walk... actually thats not really what its like - I take my dog for a walk and you are welcome to join me..

 Its not a group training session.. however if you are working on certain skills, maintenance, or to a program that we have set.. we will use the walk as a great opportunity to put in and progress the work together..

 (If you would like some additional private tuition.. see our page for services or get in touch)

 In the interest of all the dogs.. prevention of social group behaviours & the welfare of other venue owners - Walks are on-leash, unless notified otherwise or by mutual agreement.

 Not suitable for dog reactive dogs - unless you have been assessed and are following a program - speak to me first about suitability.

 (If you wish for your dog to be off leash there may be opportunities to do so.. we like dogs to be recalled upon seeing other venue users with children or dogs as a matter of good manners - alternatively once the walk is completed, perhaps stay and play with anyone willing for some off leash fun or even to use the opportunity keep working on any skills that you want to practice )